Micky Hazard: Coaching career

 Hazard has worked as a youth academy coach at Crystal Palace.

 He has said of his role at Crystal Palace – "I got my trophies and a whole sackful of terrific memories and now I've moved on helping the kids, and I love it.
 Playing was great but I still get the biggest buzz from seeing my lads do the best they can."

 In July 2011 it was announced that Micky would be assisting Chigwell Athletic in an advisory role alongside director of football Ben Richman.
 In the summer of 2014, he became Manager of South Midlands League side Hadley.
 He left the club in October 2017.

 Personal life

 He played in the Celebrity Soccer Six charity tournament in 2001 as a member of Damon Albarn's team and was eliminated in the Quarter-finals by Rod Stewart's "Vagabonds".

 It was reported in 2006 that he was a taxi driver.

 In July 2009, Hazard signed for Sevenoaks and District Football League team Dunton Green, adding "You never lose that buzz to want to play the game of football."

-He is not related to Eden Hazard who also played for Chelsea without winning UEFA Champions League for them.
+He is not related to Eden Hazard, who also played for Chelsea.